 Unfortunately, these details had not been provided at the time of the complainant's original complaint to the charity.
-We also found that the charity had only tried to make telephone contact with the complainant once to update them on the outcomes of its investigation.
-The charity did not try again when it was unsuccessful, so the complainant had to chase.
+We also found that the charity had only tried to make telephone contact with the complainant on one day to update them on the outcomes of its investigation.
+The charity did not try again on a different day when it was unsuccessful, so the complainant had to chase.
 We recommended that the charity review the learning from this complaint to improve its complaints handling.